How an Elopement Ceremony Works

 The day you get married is when you say your vows to your partner and commit the rest of your life to them- not when you fill out a bunch of paperwork.

 While you can choose to get legally married on the day you say your vows, you definitely don't have to.
-Especially if you're eloping abroad, the paperwork in different states and countries can require vastly different things.
-If you want to make it simple, sign the paperwork at home before your actual elopement day.
+Many couples actually DO get married in these wild, outdoor spaces.
+Ultimately the decision lies with you and what you want to do.

 Things you'll want to know: